meditationtime/outlines/README.md

 # Outlines

 This repository serves as container to collect initial ideas and project targets.
-This readme serves as a general draft document.
+This readme serves as a general draft document and is still very incomplete.

 ## Goal
 - To create and maintain a global community around collective meditation moments, allowing people to join an organized meditation across the world together.